brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 14 bht.md

 # Ephesians 1:14 Commentary Help Text

 ## BHT:
-The Holy Spirit is given to us as a pledge, a promise ensuring that we will receive the complete inheritance of eternal life.
-He is the first payment, a foretaste of the glory and happiness that awaits us.
-This seal of the Spirit is not temporary but remains in the heart as a perpetual presence.
-He guarantees our perseverance and security in Christ, abiding with us until we fully experience the joy and freedom of our redemption.
-All of this is done to the praise and honor of God's glorious attributes, reflecting His wisdom, power, and mercy.
+God's seal of the Holy Spirit is both a pledge and a foretaste of our heavenly inheritance.
+This seal guarantees that the church, redeemed by Christ's blood, will be fully delivered from sin and sorrow and brought into eternal glory.
+The indwelling of the Spirit is a constant presence, assuring us of His grace and guaranteeing our perseverance as saints.
+All of this points to the glorious wisdom, power, and mercy of God, worthy of our praise.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: